Ila-bura/C-est-la-V/README.md

 - Asian-Inspired Noodles - [Photo by Engin Akyurt](https://www.pexels.com/photo/stir-fry-noodles-in-bowl-2347311/)
 - Macadamia Cream - [Photo by Any Lane](https://www.pexels.com/photo/tasty-healthy-dessert-with-berries-served-on-pink-table-with-wooden-spoon-5945660/)
 - Muesli Bars - [Photo by Annelies Brouw](https://www.pexels.com/photo/tray-of-cookies-3065512/)

+## Other
+- A big thank you to Martina Terlevic, my Code Institute Mentor, for the great tips and timely support throughout the execution of PP4.
+- A special acknowledgment to Daisy Mc Girr, for her invaluable hints in helping me debug the app after deployment and for the amazing Django walkthrough videos she has created on YouTube.